 Make the syrup

-Combine the honey, sugar, and water in a small saucepan and heat slowly until the mixture begins to boil.
+Combine the honey or maple syrup, sugar, and water in a small saucepan and heat slowly until the mixture begins to boil.
 Let it simmer, uncovered, for 10 minutes.
 Remove from the heat and set aside.

 Open the box of phyllo and place vertically in front of you on a clean work surface.
 Cut into three stacks of equally wide strips.
 Keep covered with a kitchen towel.
-Take one strip, brush with melted butter, top with a second strip and brush that with melted butter, too.
+Take one strip, brush with olive oil or melted butter, top with a second strip and brush that with olive oil or melted butter, too.